 Raising a Number to the Power of x

-too many numbers with the same value?
+Are you tired of adding too many numbers with the same value?
 Do you find it boring and monotonous?
 Are you sick of that long method which consumes most of your time?
 Well, mathematics has ways of dealing with such problems in a short and simple manner.

-an to raise a number to the power of x?
+What does it mean to raise a number to the power of x?

-The operation of raising a number to a power is a special case of multiplication in which the factors
+The operation of raising a number to a power is a special case of multiplication in which the factors (or, the numbers to be multiplied) are all equal.

 For instance, in the following examples,